 Ans: Your period is generally considered late once it’s been at least 30 days since the start of your last period.
 Many things can cause this to happen, from routine lifestyle changes to underlying medical conditions.
 If your period is regularly late, make an appointment with your healthcare provider to determine the cause.

 Q: Can stress delay your period?

 Ans: Stress can lead to irregular periods and changes in your period.
 This may include delays or missed periods.

 Ans: Black blood may appear at the beginning or end of a person’s period.
 The color is usually a sign of old blood or blood that takes longer to leave the uterus and has time to oxidize, first turning brown or dark red and then eventually black.

 Ans: No, Drinking a glass of lemon juice will not delay your menstrual period or stop it.
 Using hormonal contraception is the only way to reduce or control menstruation: You can skip menstruation when taking hormonal contraceptive methods (such as birth control pills, contraceptive rings, and patches).

 Q: Why did my period come 3 weeks late?

-Ans: There are many reasons for delayed menstruation, such as weight change, increased exercise, hormones and stress.
-In the first few years of your menstrual cycle, when your body develops and forms a pattern, it is also common for menstrual time and flow to change.
+Ans: There are many reasons for delayed menstruation, such as weight change, increased exercise, hormones, and stress.
+In the first few years of your menstrual cycle, when your body develops and forms a pattern, it is also common for the menstrual time and flows to change.

 Q: Why is my period blood brown and smelly?